 Trump's 'Golden Share' in U.S. Steel

-Over the summer, Japan's Nippon Steel bought U.S. Steel with the approval of the U.S. government, even though President Trump had previously said he was opposed.
-Trump got a say in its operations in return.
+This summer, Japan's Nippon Steel bought U.S. Steel.
+Now, the U.S. government and President Trump have a say in its operations.
 Planet Money's Erika Beras explains what Trump calls a golden share.

 Did you have to, like, take an oath?